 Virginia Conference recognizes the importance of people having membership in the body of Christ, which occurs at baptism, confession of faith or letter of transfer.
-There is the commitment to the local assembly of believers being the primary entity, which holds membership.
+There is the commitment to the local assembly of believers being the primary entity, which holds member-

+LEADERSHIP HANDBOOK FOR CONGREGATIONS, DISTRICTS, AND CREDENTIALED LEADERS IN VIRGINIA MENNONITE CONFERENCE Revised: September 2015 Page 99 of 110 ship.
 Each congregation is expected to provide instruction around the teaching positions of the congregation and to engage in discipline of those members that persist in ignoring the teaching position of the church.